The Italians have given London a lot over the years: its name, a bridge over the Thames AND its first proper plumbing.

 Before then, it was just a pipe dream.

-Fortunately a little of their culinary nous has rubbed off too, because London’s now home to a trove of authentic trattorias, Michelin-starred restaurants and casual Italian eateries.
+Fortunately a little of their culinary nous has rubbed off too, because there’s now a dazzling array of Italian restaurants in London – from authentic trattorias to Michelin-starred restaurants and casual Italian eateries brimming with fresh pasta.

 So raise a glass to our ancestors and stop by one of their descendants’ best spots for a bite…